flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `BottomNavigationBar.bgcolor` in all descendant `BottomNavigationBar` controls.

 #### `elevation`

+Overrides the default value of `BottomNavigationBar.elevation` in all descendant `BottomNavigationBar` controls.

 #### `enable_feedback`

+Overrides the default value of `BottomNavigationBar.enable_feedback` in all descendant `BottomNavigationBar` controls.

 #### `show_unselected_labels`

+Overrides the default value of `BottomNavigationBar.show_unselected_labels` in all descendant `BottomNavigationBar` controls.

 #### `selected_item_color`

+Overrides the default value of `BottomNavigationBar.selected_item_color` in all descendant `BottomNavigationBar` controls.

 #### `selected_label_text_style`

+Overrides the default value of `BottomNavigationBar.selected_label_text_style` in all descendant `BottomNavigationBar` controls.

 #### `show_selected_labels`

+Overrides the default value of `BottomNavigationBar.show_selected_labels` in all descendant `BottomNavigationBar` controls.

 #### `unselected_item_color`

+Overrides the default value of `BottomNavigationBar.unselected_item_color` in all descendant `BottomNavigationBar` controls.

 #### `unselected_label_text_style`

+Overrides the default value of `BottomNavigationBar.unselected_label_text_style` in all descendant `BottomNavigationBar` controls.

 ### `BottomSheetTheme` class